-It’s ironic that employee orientation is such a familiar concept but onboarding is far less accepted.
+Ironically, employee orientation is such a familiar concept, but onboarding is far less accepted.
 Orientation is essentially an administrative function in which the new hire is processed for payroll and benefits, receives a badge or ID, and off they go.
-However, the concept of onboarding is much broader and ultimately, more important.
+However, the concept of onboarding is much broader and, ultimately, more important.
 It is the process in which new employees are introduced to the organization and set on the path to productivity, effectiveness, and retention.

-Because onboarding is a vital, extended process, it’s important for companies to get it right.
+Because onboarding is a vital, extended process, companies need to get it right.

 2) Choose a format that fits the content.
 Webinars and intranets are effective for some types of technical training, but person-to-person interaction is a valuable component.
 This may be done through a group classroom, whether in person or virtual, or personal coaching.

 3) Plan before the employee reports for work.
 Avoid delays in getting the new hire up to speed so he can quickly gain a sense of contribution and mastery.
 Mail a welcome package to his home, ideally with a personal note and some information about the business.
-Send an all-company email announcing the hire and be sure to send it to the new employee herself.
+Send an all-company email announcing the hire, and be sure to send it to the new employee herself.
 Stock the workspace with office supplies, order business cards, and set up computer support, including passwords.
-Schedule meetings with appropriate executives, assign a mentor, assign someone to take the new hire to lunch on day one, and most important, prepare a printed itinerary so the new employee knows his schedule.
+Schedule meetings with appropriate executives, assign a mentor, assign someone to take the new hire to lunch on day one, and, most important, prepare a printed itinerary.
+Hence, the new employee knows his schedule.

 4) Teach the employee about the entire organization, not merely his own role.
 It is vital to understand the mission and values of the organization, including corporate and departmental goals.
 He must come to understand the big picture, but don’t expect him to grasp every detail on the first day.

 5) Differentiate between executives and hourly workers in structuring your onboarding.
 Hourly employees have fewer needs; they may be oriented within days and fully functional within a few months.
 Executives have more extensive onboarding needs.
 They must understand the interplay between functions and key players throughout the organization.
-Furthermore, the rewards of effective onboarding are intensified because of the executives’ magnified impact on the bottom line.
+Furthermore, effective onboarding rewards are intensified because of the executives’ magnified impact on the bottom line.

 7) Onboarding Evaluation.
-Formally evaluate the onboarding process with the new employee at the process conclusion and apply this feedback to improve the experience for future employees.
+Formally evaluate the onboarding process with the new employee at the process conclusion and apply it to improve future employees' experience.